 29 March 2021: What’s changed

-Some of the rules on what you can and cannot do changed on 29 March.
+Some rules on what you can and cannot do changed on 29 March.
 However, many restrictions remain in place.
-You must not socialise indoors with anyone you do not live with or have formed a support bubble with.
-You should continue to work from home if you can and minimise the number of journeys you make where possible.
+It would help if you did not socialise indoors with anyone you do not live with or have formed a support bubble with.
+You should continue to work from home and minimise the number of journeys you make where possible.
 You should get a test and follow the stay-at-home guidance if you have COVID-19 symptoms.

 You can read the “COVID-19 Response – Spring 2021 (roadmap)” for more information on the roadmap out of lockdown in England.
 It is underpinned by law.